-Over the last 5 years of working exclusively for First Home Buyers I have seen every trick and gimmicks around.
+Over the last 5 years of working exclusively for First Home Buyers I have seen every trick and gimmick around.

 There wouldn’t be many that have slipped by me that I haven’t heard about or witnessed over my time and as a result I have started writing a journal to discuss and expose these dirty little secrets.

 The thought of a builder or company giving away $15,000 of free money is actually quite amusing.
 Can you honestly say you would give away FREE MONEY to someone that you didn’t know?

 What tends to happen is 1 of 2 things.
 Firstly, the company that promotes this is often just adding on money to the price of what it would have cost to start with, and secondly, generally speaking, Companies that advertise this (including the building companies) are often trying to steer your attention away from the fact of the workmanship of their builds.

 We have found in the past that often there are a few issues with this offer.
 The builder/building company can’t compete on price of quality inclusions so they try and baffle you into thinking you are getting twice the amount of money that you should be entitled too.

 One of my biggest concerns is this: That if you added another $15,000 to the cost of your own home that once you pay back the interest repayments on the $15,000 ‘Gift’ you received that you end up paying back about $25,800 in principle and interest repayments.